 Sophomores like you who follow our advice to take the August SAT after proper prep should be able to maintain momentum – with some additional preparation – through the junior-year November or December SAT, with the March* or May* SAT as a final SAT date.
 Likewise, sophomores taking the June ACT – who do some solid prep for it the week before (after Palm Beach County schools close) – will have the junior-year December* administration with which to improve their scores, and the April* or June* test as a final ACT date.
 And, yes, you can test again as a senior if you still need a higher score.

 Students who don’t “knock it out of the park” on the first try should take additional tests for two reasons.
-First, there’s superscoring (using the best subscores from different sittings), which almost all colleges do for the SAT and an increasing number do for the ACT.
+First, there’s superscoring, which means they are using the best subscores from different sittings.
+Almost all colleges superscore the SAT (find out which ones don't superscore the SAT) and an increasing number superscore the ACT.
 You’ll have the opportunity to improve your total scores.

-To sum up, if you’re a sophomore who will have completed Algebra 2 by the end of the school year, plan now for test prep leading up to the June ACT as well as the August SAT.
+To sum up, if you’re a sophomore who will have completed Algebra 2 by the end of the school year, plan to start prepping a couple months before the June ACT as well as the August SAT.
 By getting a head start on planning, you’ll give yourself the best chance to do well on an absolutely key element in the college application process.

 * Many of the test administrations mentioned are those for which you can get back a copy of the test, your answers, and the correct answers (SAT calls it Question & Answer Service; ACT calls it Test Information Release) — and they are the best times, in our opinion, to take these tests so you can learn from your mistakes.